Suchit153/Wordle_Solver/README.md

 1. Use the "Best First Guess" given by the algorithm in the puzzle

-2. After guessing the word, enter it as program input as follows - Green Letters: Upper Case
+2. After guessing the word, enter it as program input as follows - <\n>
+  Green Letters: Upper Case
   Yellow Letters: Lower Case
   Black Letters: -